 Don’t run red lights

-Red light running is more than just a form of aggressive driving.
-People die and getting hurt because of it.
+Red-light running is more than just a form of aggressive driving.
+People die and get hurt because of it.
 Avoid running red lights.
 This is not only dangerous to you as the driver, but also to other drivers and pedestrians.
 You could be so focused on beating the red light that you don’t see a car turning through the intersection or a pedestrian crossing the street in front of you.
 To help protect yourself and other drivers and pedestrians, please always slow down to a stop when you see a light turn yellow.
 Don’t try to run the red light.
 Many traffic lights are short and last under one minute.
 You can wait an extra minute if it means saving a life.

-As a Kentucky Accident Attorney, I want to remind everyone to never run a red light.
+As a Louisville, Kentucky Personal Injury Attorney, I want to remind everyone to never run a red light.
 You may be able to get away with it a few times, but it only takes once to get into an accident.
 Please don’t wait for an accident to happen before you start taking traffic signals seriously.
 Remember to always start to slow down when you see a light turn yellow and stop behind the intersection line on red.